joshbegley/nyt-latest/README.md

 **Washington Has Been Lucrative for Some on Biden’s Team**\
-`Janet Yellen, the president-elect’s pick for Treasury secretary, collected $7.2 million in speaking fees over the past two years.
+`Janet Yellen, the president-elect’s pick for Treasury secretary, collected more than $7 million in speaking fees over the past two years.
 Antony J. Blinken and Avril Haines did well, too.`\
 https://nytimes.com/2021/01/01/us/politics/yellen-speaking-fees-disclosure.html?searchResultPosition=1

 **In Abrupt Reversal of Iran Strategy, Pentagon Orders Aircraft Carrier Home**\